mala-project/mala/docs/source/basic_usage/more_data.rst

 ===============================

 MALA operates on volumetric data.
 Volumetric data is stored in binary files.
-By default - and discussed here, in the introductory guide - this simply means ``numpy`` files (``.npy`` files).
+By default - and discussed here, in the introductory guide - this means ``numpy`` files (``.npy`` files).
 Advanced data storing techniques are :ref:`also available <openpmd data>`